rsksmart/devportal/docs/04-resources/06-guides/powpeg-app/overview.md

 1. Simplified transactions

 The PowPeg App (peg-in and peg-out) are its nature is a complex process and this app makes it simpler.
-Using the PowPeg enables you to choose where to receive the converted BTC / RBTC, which is also possible without it, but with an even higher level of complexity than a legacy peg-in and peg-out.
+Using the PowPeg App enables you to choose where to receive the converted BTC / RBTC, which is also possible without it, but with an even higher level of complexity than a legacy peg-in and peg-out.

 2. Visualization of transactions